 - 1 large beaten egg

-Pour into the blind baked shell and bake at 350 degrees for about 20 minutes.
-The center can still be a little wobbly at this point.
+- Pour into the blind baked shell and bake at 350 degrees for about 20 minutes.
+The centre can still be a little wobbly at this point.
 The surface should still be shiny.